stevelerner/networkdemo/README.md

 make demo-firewall
 ```

-**What to say:**
+**Talking points:**
-> "I'm using a default-deny policy on the FORWARD chain.
-I can dynamically add rules to allow or block specific flows.
-For example, I'll block VLAN20 from reaching the HTTPS service, test it, then remove the rule.
-This demonstrates real-time firewall policy changes."
+> A default-deny policy is used on the FORWARD chain.
+Rules can be dynamically added to allow or block specific flows.
+For example, blocking VLAN20 from reaching the HTTPS service, testing it, then removing the rule demonstrates real-time firewall policy changes.

 **Technical details:**
 - Default policy: `iptables -P FORWARD DROP`